 The energy sector is controlled by the Energy Division (ED) of the Ministry of Trade and Industry.
 The Energy Division lays down the sector's strategic policy and the country's energy policy.
-The policy goals are to ensure economic growth, energy security, competitiveness and sustainable development.
+The policy goals are to ensure economic growth, energy security, competitiveness, and sustainable development.

-Total energy consumption per capita is about 5.4 toe (2019), including 9,100 kWh of electricity in 2019.
+Total energy consumption per capita is about 5.9 toe (2021), with a consumption of 9 800 kWh of electricity in 2021.

 Issues & Prospects

 In 2014, the National Climate Change Secretariat (NCCS) released five technology roadmaps to guide the nation in preparing its energy future.
-The five roadmaps are - Solar Photovoltaic, Carbon Capture and Storage, Green Data Centre, Building Energy Efficiency and Industrial Energy Efficiency.
+The five roadmaps are - Solar Photovoltaic, Carbon Capture and Storage, Green Data Centre, Building Energy Efficiency, and Industrial Energy Efficiency.

 is included in the Excel file accompanying the Singapore country report.